GregaE/soundAssembly/README.md

   <img src="client/src/logoBlack.png" />
 </p>

-Sound Assembly is a web application that allows users to login via Spotify OAuth, tag their followed artists to organize their music collection.
+Sound Assembly is a web application that allows users to login via Spotify OAuth and tag their followed artists to organise their music collection.

 ## Preview